SAT and ACT Test Prep in Northern Virginia, Maryland, and Washington, D.C.

 The Digital SAT

-The SAT will go from paper to digital beginning in March, 2024.
-Here are some key changes for the new digital version.
+The SAT went from paper to digital in March, 2024.
+Here are some key changes from the previous version.

-The current SAT is 3 hours and 20 minutes with 154 questions.
-The digital SAT will be 2 hours and 14 minutes with 98 questions.
-There will also be more time to complete each question.
+The previous SAT was 3 hours and 20 minutes with 154 questions.
+The digital SAT is 2 hours and 14 minutes with 98 questions and allots more time to complete each question.

-The digital SAT will have 2 modules for reading/writing and 2 modules for math.
+The digital SAT has 2 modules for reading/writing and 2 modules for math.
 Students can move around within each module.
-There will be 2 versions of the 2nd module, one easy/medium and the other medium/difficult.
-The student’s results on the first module will determine which 2nd module they will take.
+There are 2 versions of the 2nd module, one easy/medium and the other medium/difficult.
+The student’s results on the first module determines which 2nd module they will take.
 Also, questions will be assigned different weights depending on difficulty.

 Timer is Included